 Subsidized Loan - This is a need-based loan on which the interest is paid by the federal government while the borrower is enrolled in school or during grace and deferment periods.

 Unsubsidized Loan - This is a non-need-based loan for which borrowers are responsible for the interest from the date the loan is disbursed.

-Verification - This is a review process to determine the accuracy of the information on a student's financial aid application.
+Verification - This is a review process to determine the accuracy of the information on a student's FAFSA.
 If a student is selected for verification, he/she is required to submit documentation (such as federal tax returns) to support information on his/her federal aid application.